Adiytisuman24/urban-connect-create-collab/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 📞 Contact
-For inquiries or support, please reach out to adiytisuman24@gmail.com.
+For inquiries or support, please reach out to adiytisuman1@gmail.com.

-🔗 Links
+🔗 Links:

 GitHub Repository: https://github.com/Adiytisuman24/urban-connect-create-collab

 Live Demo: https://urban-connect-create-collab.vercel.app

-📸 Screenshots

 Dashboard view showcasing influencer and brand interactions.